Creating a debt management plan can help you find relief

 Hardships like job losses and medical expenses can lead to insurmountable debt and become an overwhelming problem.
 If you’re scrambling to pay down multiple credit card balances, medical expenses, student loans or other debt—and keep up with everyday living expenses—creating a debt management plan is the first step to easing the burden and getting your finances back on track.

 Depending on your financial situation, here are six ways to manage your debt, and when it makes sense to use them.

 Assess and set a plan

 When it’s the best option: When your collective debt is mounting and you’re no longer able to pay more than the minimum credit card payment each month.
-If you’re chipping away at your balance by paying only the monthly minimum, your debt will rise over time due to the effects of compounding interest.
+Because of interest charges, if you pay only the minimum due each month on your credit card, it takes much longer to pay off your total balance.

 What it looks like: The first thing you need to do is to get a clear picture of exactly how much you owe.
 Make a list of all your debts by creditor, plus the balance, interest rate and monthly due date.
 This view will help you prioritize and figure out the best payment strategy.
 Some people start by attacking the balances with the highest interest rates—the higher the rate, the more money you will save by paying the debt off as soon as possible.
 For others, it makes sense to immediately pay down the smallest balances first, so you can redirect those payments towards accounts with higher balances.

 Contact a credit professional

 Make sure the credit counselor you choose is reputable.
 Trusted resources like the Federal Trade Commission and the National Foundation for Credit Counseling can help you find a certified agency.